zysilm-ai/open-claude-pilot/backend/README.md

 ## Overview

-The OpenCodex backend provides a ReAct-based agent system with sandboxed code execution.
+The BreezeRun backend provides a ReAct-based agent system with sandboxed code execution.
 It supports multiple LLM providers via LiteLLM and executes code safely in isolated Docker containers.

 ## Features